 It was then that I realized I had similar frustrations in previous jobs.
 We often exhibit self-preservation behavior at work.
 It causes us to maintain the status quo even when we know it is not working.
 Whether it is a coworker, customer, or a family member, when we are able to focus on the needs and desires of another, our lives flourish.

 As I mentioned earlier, empathy is not an innate skill and something we can all improve.
 Here are a few steps you can take to improve your empathetic abilities:

-Make others the hero of the story
+Make sure other people are the hero of your story

 Whether or not you have seen the movie Frozen, my guess is you have heard someone singing the film’s famous song, “Let it go.”
 When Pixar first produced the blockbuster success, the employees were not impressed.